-Pay and Performance over the Long Term
+Pay and Performance over the Long-Term

-We believe that the most material measures of the long-term success of our business are total shareholder return and increased book value per share.
-These measures are particularly important to our shareholders and for our industry.
-To that end, the Compensation Committee commissioned a third-party independent review of the alignment between historic pay and performance for our NEOs.
+We believe that the most material measures of the long-term success of our business are total shareholder return and growth in tangible book value per common share.
+To that end, the Compensation Committee commissioned Towers Watson to provide a third-party independent review of the alignment between historically realized pay and performance for our Named Executive Officers

-Total cash and total direct compensation and financial performance across key financial measures were compared on a relative basis to our peer group (discussed in more detail below in "The Market for Talent") to determine whether the Company's performance was aligned with the realizable pay delivered to our executives.
-For purposes of this analysis, realizable pay is defined as base salary, actual performance-based annual incentive bonus paid, and the current value of long-term incentives granted during the relevant period.
-This analysis was conducted over both 1-year and 3-year periods for all NEOs as well as a 5-year period for our CEO.
+Pay realized over the short- and long-term and financial performance across key financial measures were compared on a relative basis to our peer group (see "-The Market for Talent" below for additional information regarding our peer group) to determine whether the Company's performance was aligned with the realizable pay delivered to our Named Executive Officers.
+For purposes of this analysis, realizable pay is defined for the relevant period as base salary earned, plus actual performance-based incentive bonus paid, plus the fiscal year end value of equity awards as defined by: the in the money value of stock options granted in the period; the value of the restricted stock granted in the period; and/or, the value of the equity underlying performance share or unit awards settled in the period.
+This analysis was conducted over both one-year and three-year periods for all Named Executive Officers as well as a five-year period for our Chief Executive Officer.

-Overall, the review confirmed that there was strong alignment over all three time periods, with the strongest alignment in the longer-term perspectives.
-In all three cases, both our performance and our NEOs' realizable pay were highly correlated, particularly as related to our peer group.
-The following graphs illustrate the alignment of our CEO's 5-year realizable pay with total shareholder return and book value per share, each as compared to peers.
+Overall, the review confirmed that there was alignment over all three time periods, with the strongest alignment in the longer-term perspectives consistent with our executive compensation philosophy.
+Because of the highly volatile nature of our business and industry, we seek to structure our pay programs to align with performance over the long-term.

-Five Year Chief Executive Officer Realizable Pay
+The following graphs illustrate the alignment of our Chief Executive Officer's five-year realizable pay, based on the most recently available complete peer group proxy data, with total shareholder return and tangible book value per common share, each as compared to our current peer group over that time.